How to buy your own Bullitt-replica Ford Mustang!

 Never had a chase sequence created such prodigious anticipation, now viewed as the pursuit on which all other vehicle action scenes are judged.
 In the eyes of film buffs and gearheads alike, the pairing of director Peter Yates and Steve McQueen resulted in one of the 20th century’s defining pop culture moments.

-With the King of Cool onboard for filming, a car chase was always going to be included – the script called for an automotive ‘action scene’ from day one.
-Ford was the official car sponsor, dropping everything to be associated with Hollywood’s hottest box office leading man, and providing two 1968 Ford Mustang Fastbacks painted in Highland Green Metallic.
+With the King of Cool onboard for filming, a car chase was always going to be included – the script originally called for an automotive ‘action scene’ from day one.
+Catching wind of such a development, Ford signed on as the official car sponsor, dropping everything to be associated with Hollywood’s hottest box office leading man.
+Providing two 1968 Ford Mustang Fastbacks painted in Highland Green Metallic, it proved to be the ultimate in product placement.

 With the planned stunt action, both Mustangs featured beefed-up suspension and Koni adjustable shocks – along with straight through exhausts.
 The Dodge Chargers, on the other hand, were largely stock – except for the wheels, allowing five hubcaps to fly off and roll down the street.